 FELTHEIMER: Pilgrim Media Group, which creates nonfiction programming, is already in various stages of production or on the air with 21 different shows.
 We finished the competition reality series Ultimate Surfer for ABC and Tyson vs Jaws: Rumble on the Reef for Discovery’s Shark Week, along with Dodgeball Thunderdome, also for Discovery.

-In scripted television, we have Heels about to shoot in Atlanta; The Girlfriend Experience filming in the U.K.; Ghost, the first new series in the Power universe, resuming production in New York; and Zoey’s Extraordinary Playlist getting ready to return to production in Vancouver.
+In scripted television, we have Heels shooting in Atlanta; The Girlfriend Experience filming in the U.K.; Ghost, the first new series in the Power universe, resuming production in New York; and Zoey’s Extraordinary Playlist returning to production in Vancouver.

 In our motion picture group, we have a film shooting in Eastern Europe with two more right behind it.
 Overall, our teams have done an amazing job in creating return-to-work and return-to-production protocols.
 That said, the situation will continue to change, and we will change with it as we learn more.